Covid 19 Delta outbreak: Teacher tests positive at Auckland's Sacred Heart College - NZ Herald

 "The ARPHS has confirmed that because the room was well ventilated, and that the school was adhering to all required safety guidelines and the high vaccination rates that there is no reason to consider the mask removal for a short period of time was a risk factor," Dooley said.

-There were 175 new Covid community cases in New Zealand today, including 159 in Auckland.
+There were 178 new Covid community cases in New Zealand today, including 159 in Auckland and four in Taupo revealed today.

 As infection numbers have grown, Covid has been detected at a number of schools and childcare centres, mostly in Auckland.